slimebob1975/JBGLangImprover/BACKLOG.md

 ## Planned improvments
 - [ ] Keep all formating when replacing cell text in tables in docx-mode
+- [ ] Let all analysis options be in a list instead of separate checkboxes

 ## Solved
 - [x] Issue 1